Amani5576/NGC-3576-Temperature-Readings/README.md

     Hence, from Level 1 (highest intensity) to Level 2 (Second highest intensity) is a difference of 10.

-    - User decides on the number of level intensities desirable (from highest intesity as the first level) For Example:
+    - User decides on the number of level intensities desirable (from highest intensity as the first level) For Example:

-        Level 1 -> highest intensity level (Thus, type in the integer "1") Level 2 -> 2nd highest intensity up until highest intenisty (Thus, type in the integer "2") Level 3 -> 3rd highest intensity up until highest intenisty (Thus, type in the integer "3")
+        Level 1 -> highest intensity level (Thus, type in the integer "1") Level 2 -> 2nd highest intensity up until highest intensity (Thus, type in the integer "2") Level 3 -> 3rd highest intensity up until highest intensity (Thus, type in the integer "3")
           |    ... nth highest intensity up until highest intensity
 	Level N <= maxLevel -> Lowest intensity level

     **NOTE**: There automatically exists an initial **level 0**.

-This intenisty level is only for one value in particular which has the highest intensity value within the *entire matrix*.
+  This intensity level is only for one value in particular which has the highest intensity value within the *entire matrix*.

-    *The above step essestially decreases processing time if not all intensity levels are desired.
+    *The above step essentially decreases processing time if not all intensity levels are desired.
 See nested for loops in ```def fundamental_filt(...)```)

 Gives Results.py filtered data of each pixel in the form: